entigolabs/entigo-infralib-agent/README.md

 Config version is overwritten by step version which in turn is overwritten by module version.
 Default version is **stable**.
 During merging, step name is used for identifying parent steps, modules are identified by name.

-* base_config - base config, pulled from source
-  * version - highest version of Entigo Infralib base config
-  * profile - name of the config file without a suffix, empty string means no base config is used
 * prefix - prefix used for AWS/GCloud resources, CodeCommit folders/files and terraform resources
 * source - source repository for Entigo Infralib terraform modules
 * version - version of Entigo Infralib terraform modules to use